kimiyoung/transformer-xl/pytorch/README.md

 - `--fp16` and `--dynamic-loss-scale`: Run in pseudo-fp16 mode (fp16 storage fp32 math) with dynamic loss scaling.
   - Note: to explore the `--fp16` option, please make sure the `apex` package is installed (https://github.com/NVIDIA/apex/).
 - To see performance without the recurrence mechanism, simply use `mem_len=0` in all your scripts.
-- To see performance with a standard Transformer without relative positional encodings and recurrence mechanisms, use `attn_type=2` and `mem_len=0`.
+- To see performance of a standard Transformer without relative positional encodings or recurrence mechanisms, use `attn_type=2` and `mem_len=0`.

 #### Other datasets: